juanpostiglione/Chess-Game/README.md

 ## DESCRIPTION:
 This project consists in recreate a classic chess game using SFML and C++.
 Chess is one of the oldest and most popular board games.
 It is played by two opponents on a checkered board using specially created pieces of contrasting colors, most often white and black.
 The goal of the game is to capture the opponent's king.

+## INSTRUCTIONS:
+Run the program and Welcome Window will be shown, enter your name and press Enter.
+Game Window will be shown and the game can be played.
+To move the pieces, each piece needs to be clicked and dragged to a position, and then released it to place it.

 ## PNG FILES USED FOR THE GAME:
 # PIECES
 ![pawn_black](https://github.com/juanpostiglione/Chess-Game/assets/128395993/163b578b-e4a2-4f13-97c0-89b3e9b83afd)